About Me

 Publication

-• Pure Differential Privacy for Functional Summaries with a Laplce-like Process.
+• Pure Differential Privacy for Functional Summaries with a Laplace-like Process.

 Haotian Lin and Matthew Reimherr